mhranjbar/Hunched-Detection-with-Jetson-Nano/README.md

 ## Technical details

+The main architecture of the net is ResNet-18.
+ResNet-18 is ended with 512 to 2 fully connected layers.
+Pytorch framework is used for train, test, and inference.<br/>

 |   | Accuracy | No. of Data |
 | ------------- | ------------- | ------------- |
 | Train  | 97%  | 163  |